Alison Bickers MBACP (accred.)

 Being accredited by the British Association of Counselling and Psychotherapy (BACP) means that I must adhere to their ethical framework for good practice and that in order to retain my membership and accreditation I undergo annual checks to ensure that I continue to meet the exacting professional requirements of the BACP.
 I am also a member of the British Association of Cognitive and Behavioural Psychotherapies.

-My experience so far has included working in a number of schools throughout West Sussex helping children overcome emotional problems, running mindfulness groups as a counsellor in Worthing and working for the NHS adult mental health services and and eating disorders service as a psychological therapist.
+My professional experience so far has included working in a number of schools throughout West Sussex helping children overcome emotional problems, running mindfulness groups as a counsellor in Worthing and working for the NHS adult mental health services and and eating disorders service as a psychological therapist.